MSc Humanitarian Action

 Teaching and learning

-This programme is taught 100% online through our VLE.
-In the VLE you will have access to learning materials and course resources anytime so you can fit your studies around your existing commitments.
+This programme is delivered 100% online through Moodle.
+In Moodle, you will have access to learning materials and course resources anytime so you can fit your studies around your existing commitments.

 For each module, students will be provided with access, through both the SOAS Library and the University of London’s Online Library, to all necessary materials from a range of appropriate sources.
 A key component of the student experience will be peer to peer learning, with students enrolled in discussion forums.